Map: Take a look at current spread of Mesquite Heat Fire

 Evacuation orders are still in effect for most of the area.
 Click here for an up-to-date list of evacuations.

-The Texas A&M Forest Service last updated the status of the Mesquite Heat Fire Wednesday night, saying it has burned an estimated 5,000 acres and was only 5% contained.
+The Texas A&M Forest Service last updated the status of the Mesquite Heat Fire Saturday morning, saying it has burned an estimated 9,613 acres and was 25% contained.

 BigCountryHomepage.com will continue to provide updates throughout the day.
 Check back for the latest information.